Michael Gove: Secretary of State for Environment, Food and Rural Affairs: 2017–2019

-Conservative Party leadership candidate (2019)
+2019 leadership election

-On 26 May 2019, Gove announced he would stand for the Conservative leadership following May's resignation, becoming the eighth candidate to enter the contest.
+On 26 May 2019, Gove announced he would stand for the Conservative leadership following May's resignation, entering the contest.
 He promised to remove the charge for UK citizenship applications from EU nationals if elected, and to replace VAT with a "simpler sales tax".
-He also planned to scrap the High Speed 2 rail project and increase school funding by £1 billion.
+He also promised to review the High Speed 2 rail project and planned to increase school funding by £1 billion.
+Unlike most other candidates who pledged to leave the EU on 31 October 2019 whether a deal was in place or not, Gove said that he would not be bound by the 31 October deadline if an agreement was within reach.

-By 5 June 2019, Johnson became the clear frontrunner with the bookmakers, with Gove second favourite, followed closely by Jeremy Hunt.
+By 5 June 2019, Johnson became the clear frontrunner with the bookmakers, with Gove second favourite.
 In June, reports emerged that Gove had taken cocaine as a journalist in his twenties.
 Gove stated that he regretted having done so, and regarded it as having been a mistake.
 In an article for The Times in December 1999, Gove had argued against the legalisation of drugs and criticised members of the middle classes for their hypocrisy in doing so.
-This was a key component of his bid to be leader.
+Gove's cocaine use was a key component of his bid to be leader.
 In reaction, Craig Oliver said it would have a negative impact on his run whereas fellow candidate for leadership Dominic Raab said he "admires [Gove's] honesty".

-Gove progressed following the first ballot, having received 37 votes.
+Gove progressed following the first ballot of Conservative MPs, having received 37 votes.
 He received 41 votes in the second ballot, and by the third ballot had 51 MPs backing him.
 The fourth ballot saw him gain 61 votes, moving him into second position.
-In the last ballot, he had 75 votes and was voted out – losing by only two to Hunt, the eventual runner-up.
+In the last ballot, he had 75 votes and was voted out – losing by only two to Jeremy Hunt, the eventual runner-up.